JimmyUA/calendar-buddy/README.md

     - `/disconnect_calendar`: Remove Google Calendar integration.
     - `/my_status`: Check the current connection status.
     - `/set_timezone`: Configure your local timezone.
+    - `/menu`: Show a button-based menu of commands.
     - `/help`: Get assistance and a list of commands.

 ## Setup and Installation